-- (b)The health insurer is required to develop shall require prior authorization forms and portals prior authorization forms, including any related communication, to be submitted via an electronic portal and shall accept one prior authorization for an episode of care.
-These forms are required to The portal shall be placed in an easily identifiable and accessible place on the health insurer's webpage and the portal web address shall be included on the insured's insurance card.
-The forms portal shall: - (1) Include instructions for the submission of clinical documentation; - (2) Provide an electronic notification to the health care provider confirming receipt of the prior authorization request if for forms are submitted electronically; - (3) Contain a comprehensive list of all procedures, services, drugs, devices, treatment, durable medical equipment, and anything else for which the health insurer requires a prior authorization.
-This list shall delineate those items which are bundled together as part of the episode of care.
+(b)The health insurer shall require prior authorization forms, including any related communication, to be submitted via an electronic portal and shall accept one prior authorization for an episode of care.
+The portal shall be placed in an easily identifiable and accessible place on the health insurer's webpage and the portal web address shall be included on the insured's insurance card.
+The portal shall:

+20 (1) Include instructions for the submission of clinical documentation;

+(2) Provide an electronic notification to the health care provider confirming receipt of the prior authorization request for forms submitted electronically;

+(3) Contain a comprehensive list of all procedures, services, drugs, devices, treatment, durable medical equipment, and anything else for which the health insurer requires a prior authorization.
 The standard for including any matter on this list shall be science-based using a nationally recognized standard.
+This list shall be updated at least quarterly to ensure that the list

+27 remains current;

-This list is required to shall be updated at least quarterly to ensure that the list remains current; - (4) Inform the patient if the health insurer requires a plan member to use step therapy protocols as set forth in this chapter.
-This must shall be conspicuous on the prior authorization form.
+(4) Inform the patient if the health insurer requires a plan member to use step therapy protocols as set forth in this chapter.
+This shall be conspicuous on the prior authorization form.
 If the patient has completed step therapy as required by the health insurer and the step therapy has been unsuccessful, this shall be clearly indicated on the form, including information regarding medication or therapies which were attempted and were unsuccessful; and

-- (5) Be prepared by October 1, 2019 July 1, 2024. - (c) The health insurer shall accept electronic prior authorization requests and respond to the request through electronic means by July 1, 2020.
-The health insurer is required to accept an electronically submitted prior authorization and may not require more than one prior authorization form for an episode of care.
-If the health insurer is currently accepting electronic prior authorization requests, the health insurer shall have until January 1, 2020, to implement the provisions of this section.
-Provide electronic communication via the portal regarding the current status of the prior authorization request to the health care provider. - (d) If After the health care practitioner submits the request for prior authorization electronically, and all of the information as required is provided, the health insurer shall respond to the prior authorization request within seven five business days from the day on the electronic receipt of the prior authorization request, except that the health insurer shall respond to the prior authorization request within two days two business days if the request is for medical care or other service for a condition where application of the time frame for making routine or non-life-threatening care determinations is either of the following: - (1) Could seriously jeopardize the life, health, or safety of the patient or others due to the patient's psychological state; or - (2) In the opinion of a health care practitioner with knowledge of the patient's medical condition would subject the patient to adverse health consequences without the care or treatment that is the subject of the request. - (e) If the information submitted is considered incomplete, the health insurer shall identify all deficiencies, and within two business days from the day on the electronic receipt of the prior authorization request return the prior authorization to the health care practitioner.
+33 (5) Be prepared by July 1, 2024.

+34 (c) Provide electronic communication via the portal regarding the current status of the prior 35 authorization request to the health care provider.

+(d) After the health care practitioner submits the request for prior authorization electronically, and all of the information as required is provided, the health insurer shall respond to the prior authorization request within five business days from the day on the electronic receipt of the prior authorization request, except that the health insurer shall respond to the prior authorization request within two business days if the request is for medical care or other service for a condition where application of the time frame for making routine or non-life-threatening care determinations is either of the following:

+43 (1) Could seriously jeopardize the life, health, or safety of the patient or others due to the 44 patient's psychological state; or

+45 (2) In the opinion of a health care practitioner with knowledge of the patient's medical 46 condition would subject the patient to adverse health consequences without the care or treatment 47 that is the subject of the request.

+(e) If the information submitted is considered incomplete, the health insurer shall identify all deficiencies, and within two business days from the day on the electronic receipt of the prior authorization request return the prior authorization to the health care practitioner.
 The health care practitioner shall provide the additional information requested within three business days from the time the return request is received by the health care practitioner.
-The health insurer shall render a decision within two business days after receipt of the additional information submitted by the health care provider.
-If the health care provider fails to submit additional information, or the prior authorization is deemed considered denied and a new request must shall be submitted.
+The health insurer shall render a

+53 decision within two business days after receipt of the additional information submitted by the 54 health care provider.
+If the health care provider fails to submit additional information, the prior 55 authorization is considered denied and a new request shall be submitted.